mohammed-sherif34/mohammed-sherif34/README.md

 # Hello World! 🌍 I'm Mohamed Sherif 👋🏼
-A **passionate Flutter Developer** from Alexandria, Egypt, with a strong foundation in software engineering.
-I specialize in building elegant, scalable, and user-friendly mobile applications, that deliver exceptional user experiences.
-With a strong foundation in Dart and Flutter, I bring innovative solutions to life, leveraging modern technologies and best practices.
+A **passionate Flutter Developer**  with a Bachelor’s degree in Computer Science, proficient in Dart, Flutter, and modern development practices like Clean Architecture, MVVM, and state management (Bloc, Provider).
+Experienced in building user-friendly mobile applications, including e-commerce, task management, and lifestyle apps, with expertise in API integration, Firebase, and local databases (Hive).
+Committed to delivering high-quality, scalable solutions and eager to contribute to innovative projects.management, and lifestyle apps, with expertise in API integration, Firebase, and local databases (Hive).
+Committed to delivering high-quality, scalable solutions and eager to contribute to innovative projects.

 ---
 ![images](https://github.com/user-attachments/assets/f1698c2c-adf8-406f-b9ad-8b0c0061ffb5)